Our Top Tips for Choosing a Mobility Scooter

 A mobility scooter can help you get around independently.
 They can dramatically improve the quality of your life, making it easy to carry out daily activities like visiting friends or popping to the shops.
 However, there are many things to consider before buying your scooter.

-Class 2 vehicles have an upper speed limit of 4 mph, and are designed for pavement use only.
 Class 3 vehicles have an upper limit of 8 mph, and can be used on both roads and pavements.
 Class 3 vehicles must also be fitted with lights and indicators.

 If you often take your scooter with you on days out, or if you enjoy travelling either at home or abroad, you may want to opt for a folding scooter.